How to Survive Rejection in Job Interview | Its not the End5 min readReading Time: 4 minutes

 The Mistakes People Make After Being Rejected

-The way of how you are coping with rejection after an interview can decide a lot about where your career graph is directed.
 It does not necessarily mean that the recruiter was against you or thought that you were not good if you are rejected after an interview.
 It simply means that the company found someone whose experience was more suitable for the role than everyone else.
 Never take the result of an interview personally.